Do I need a TV licence in the UK? (Updated 2024)

 You can choose to pay the full £169.50 payment annually, split into quarterly payments or pay monthly.
 The quarterly payments will be £43.62 and will each include a £1.25 charge.
 If you opt for monthly payments, TV licensing will usually spread the cost of your first year over six months, billing you for £28.25 each month.
 After the first year, you’ll be debited £14.12 every month.

 You can qualify for a free or reduced-cost licence based on your circumstances.
-If you are aged 75 or over and you or a partner living at your address receive pension credit, then you qualify for a free licence.
+If you are 75 years old or over and you or a partner living at your address receive pension credit, you qualify for a free licence.
 Otherwise, you can apply for a reduced fee if you live in a residential care home, supported housing or sheltered accommodation, or if you are severely sight impaired.

 Read more about qualifying for reduced licence fees here